2023 Solar Incentives Guide for Leicester, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 - Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have a net metering agreement with your Leicester utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in others you may receive a refund equivalent to a percentage of the value.
+If you've signed a net metering agreement with your Leicester utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some locations, this is a dollar-for-dollar credit, while in others you may make back a percentage of the value.

 Best Regional Coverage